Monarchy of Canada and the Indigenous peoples of Canada: After constitutional patriation

 After another election on 18 February 1980, the Liberal Party won the plurality of seats in the House of Commons, leading Governor General Edward Schreyer to appoint Pierre Trudeau as prime minister, who advised the viceroy to appoint other Liberal Members of Parliament to Cabinet.
 On 2 October that year, Trudeau announced on national television his intention to proceed with unilateral patriation in what he termed the "people's package".
 However, the Union of British Columbia Indian Chiefs, led by President George Manuel, opposed the action due to the continued exclusion of Indigenous voices from consultations and forums of debate.
 To protest the lack of consultation and their concerns that the act would strip them of their rights and titles, the UBCIC organised the Indian Constitutional Express by chartering two trains that left Vancouver on 24 November 1980 for Ottawa.
 Upon arrival on 5 December, the "Constitution Express" was carrying approximately 1,000 people of all ages.
 Although Trudeau announced that he would extend the timetable for the Special Joint Committee on the Constitution to hear from Indigenous representatives, the leaders of the protest presented a petition and a bill of particulars directly to Schreyer.
 Unsatisfied with the response from the federal government, 41 people immediately continued on to the United Nations headquarters in New York City to gain international attention.
 Finally, they embarked for the Netherlands, Germany, France, and Belgium in 1981 to present the concerns and experiences of indigenous Canadians to an international audience.
 In November, they arrived in London, England, and petitioned the British parliament, eventually gaining audience with the House of Lords.

 While no meeting with the Queen took place, the position of Indigenous Canadians was confirmed by Master of the Rolls the Lord Denning, who ruled that the relationship was indeed one between sovereign and First Nations directly, clarifying further that, since the Statute of Westminster was passed in 1931, the Canadian Crown had come to be distinct from the British Crown, though the two were still held by the same monarch, leaving the treaties sound.
 Upon their return to Canada, the NIB was granted access to first ministers' meetings and the ability to address the premiers.
-After extensive negotiations with Indigenous leaders, the Trudeau agreed to their demands in late January 1982 and therefore introduced Section 35 of the Constitution Act, which officially reaffirmed Aboriginal rights.
+After extensive negotiations with Indigenous leaders, Trudeau agreed to their demands in late January 1982 and, therefore, introduced Section 35 of the Constitution Act, which officially reaffirmed Aboriginal rights.